 Looking for some of our pruner recommendations?
 Click the image below to get started!

-Some of our rose collections below eventually require maintenance and pruning, but they will flourish with proper care.
+Climbing roses will eventually require maintenance and pruning, but they can be trained and flourish with proper care.

 Let’s take a deep dive into proper pruning methods.